-Key aud lit matter How our audit addressed the key audit matter Assessme ent of the existence of impairment indicate rs for mineral properties Refer to n otes 4(b) and 8 Our approach to addressing the matter involved the following procedures, among others: cember 31, 2023, the carrying amount of mpany's mineral properties was 000.
-Evaluating the judgments made by management in determining the impairment indicators, which included the following: mineral prany indica exist, the An impair amount recoverab Managem impairmer reporting period, management assesses roperties to determine whether there are ators of impairment.
-If any such indicators asset's recoverable amount is estimated.
-The ment loss is recognized if the carrying of an asset exceeds its estimated on a mount.
-The ent assesses mineral properties for any the based on, at minimum, the presence of a following indicators: The period for which the Company has the right to explore in the specific area has expired during the year or will expire in the near future, and is not expected to be renewed; substantive expenditure on further exploration for, and evaluation of, mineral resources in the specific area is neither budgeted nor planned; the Company has decided to discontinue exploration for and evaluation of mineral resources in the specific area; and/or for areas of likely development, available data indicates that the carrying amount exceeds the recoverable amount.
+Key audit matter How our audit addressed the key audit matter Assessment of the existence of impairment indicate ors for mineral properties Refer to notes 4(b) and 8 Our approach to addressing the matter involved the following procedures, among others: As at December 31, 2024, the carrying amount of the Company's mineral properties was \$30,329,000.
+Evaluating the judgments made by management in determining the impairment indicators, which included the following: At each reporting period, management assesses mineral properties to determine whether there are any indicators of impairment.
+If any such indicators exist, the asset's recoverable amount is estimated.
+An impairment loss is recognized if the carrying amount of an asset exceeds its estimated recoverable amount.
+Management assesses mineral properties for impairment based on, at minimum, the presence of any of the following indicators: (i) the period for which the Company has the right to explore in the specific area has expired during the year or will expire in the near future, and is not expected to be renewed; (ii) substantive expenditure on further exploration for, and evaluation of, mineral resources in the specific area is neither budgeted nor planned; (iii) the Company has decided to discontinue exploration for and evaluation of mineral resources in the specific area; and/or (iv) for areas of likely development, available data indicates that the carrying amount exceeds the recoverable amount.
 Obtained, for a sample of claims by reference to government registries, evidence to support (i) the right to explore the area and (ii) claim expiration dates.
 Read the board of directors' minutes and resolutions and observed evidence supporting the continued and planned exploration expenditures, which included evaluating results of the Company's work programs.
 Assessed whether available data indicates the potential for commercially viable mineral resources.
-Based on evidence obtained in other areas of the audit, considered whether other facts and circumstances suggest that the carrying amount may exceed the recoverable amount. nirment indicators were identified by nent as at December 31, 2023. magnitude judgments assessme mineral pr a high de dered this a key audit matter due to the e of the mineral properties and the s made by management in their ent of impairment indicators related to the roperties.
-These factors have resulted in egree of subjectivity in performing audit es, related to the judgment applied by management.
+Based on evidence obtained in other areas of the audit, considered whether other facts and circumstances suggest that the carrying amount may exceed the recoverable amount.
+No impairment indicators were identified by management as at December 31, 2024.
+We considered this a key audit matter due to the magnitude of the mineral properties and the judgments made by management in their assessment of impairment indicators related to the mineral properties.
+These factors have resulted in a high degree of subjectivity in performing audit procedures, related to the judgment applied by management.